Atheistic existentialism: Jean-Paul Sartre

-Jean-Paul Sartre is a well-known French philosopher who was concerned with human authenticity and individuality.
+Jean-Paul Sartre was a well-known French philosopher who was concerned with human authenticity and individuality.
 His novel Nausea is in some ways a manifesto of atheistic existentialism.
 It deals with a dejected researcher (Antoine Roquentin) in an anonymous French town, where Roquentin becomes conscious of the fact that nature as well as every inanimate object is indifferent towards him and his tormented existence.
 The existential angst experienced by the protagonist allows him to eventually understand that meaning exists only when he creates it for himself.
 Sartre once said "existence precedes essence".
 What he meant was "that, first of all, man exists, turns up, appears on the scene, and, only afterwards, defines himself.
 If man, as the existentialist conceives him, is indefinable, it is because at first he is nothing.
 Only afterward will he be something, and he himself will have made what he will be.
 Thus, there is no human nature, since there is no God to conceive it.
 Not only is man what he conceives himself to be, but he is also only what he wills himself to be after this thrust toward existence" (Jean-Paul Sartre, Existentialism, trans.
 Bernard Frechtman (New York, 1947)).
 Sartre wrote other works in the spirit of atheistic existentialism (e.g. the short stories in his 1939 collection The Wall).